sh4man4ik/Notesly/README.md

 # Tech stack

 The following technologies are used to develop the website: **TypeScript**, **React**, **Tailwind CSS**, **daisyUI**, **Remix Icon**, **Node.js**, **MongoDB**, **Express**, **Vitest**, **react-quill-new**, **Vite**, and **Google Fonts**.

+# Facts about the website

+- Google Analytics is used to view stats
+- The website is responsive